rmin2000/WaDiff/README.md

 - [x] StegaStamp training code (coco only)
 - [ ] Imagenet Diffusion (progressing, the code has not been finished yet)
 * 2024-6-19 Successfully ran the pipeline of fine-tuning ImageNet Diffusion.
 * 2024-6-20 Fixed bugs.
 Finished the modification to the model architecture, and the model loading pipeline.
-The last step is to integrate the StegaStamp Decoder into the overall pipeline.
+* 2024-6-21 Fixed bugs.
+Finished the integration of watermark decoders.
 - [ ] Tracing Code (progressing)
 - [ ] Stable Diffusion